Frequently Asked Questions

 What type of rooms are provided?

-Rooms will be single occupancy, but there is the option for the plus package to opt for a double occupancy room if you are signing up with someone else.
-We cannot guarantee you will be in a twin rooms due to availability of twin rooms at the hotels.
+Rooms will be single occupancy, but there is the option for the plus package to opt for a double occupancy room if you are signing up as a couple.

 Where will I eat breakfast and dinner each day?

 You will eat dinner and breakfast at the basecamp with the other riders.
 There will be shuttles running from basecamp to the hotel and back so you are able to travel between the two.

 Each day you will start/finish at the basecamp and be shuttled to and from your hotel accommodation.